GoogleCloudPlatform/marketplace-k8s-app-tools/docs/managed-updates.md

 ## Set up Releases, Tracks, and Metadata

-Each release of your application MUST use
+Each **release** of your application MUST use [Semantic Versioning](https://semver.org).
-[Semantic Versioning](https://semver.org).
 Each release must have unique version.
 For example: `1.0.1`, `1.0.2`, `1.3.1`, `1.3.2`.

-Releases are organized in tracks.
+Releases are organized in **tracks**.
 Users are expected to update to newer releases in the same track.
 For example, the releases above are organized into two separate tracks, `1.0` and `1.3`.

 Managed Updates watches for new releases in a track and makes recommendations to the user.
+Updating across tracks is not currently supported, as such operations might involve additional migration steps.

 Your version metadata YAMLs are stored in your GCS bucket.
 All releases under the same track must be in the same directory.
 For example: